Chart Color Schemes

 Infrastructure

-Hackham West has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Hackham West has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Noarlunga Master Planning Housing Project.
-Other notable projects include Pine Reserve Development - Aberfoyle Park, Noarlunga Residential Development, and Main South Road Duplication Stage 1 - Aldinga Project.
+AreaSearch has identified a single project that is likely to impact the area, with key projects including the Noarlunga Master Planning Housing Project, Pine Reserve Development - Aberfoyle Park, Noarlunga Residential Development, and Main South Road Duplication Stage 1 - Aldinga Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.